stephen-hqxu/superterrainplus/README.md

 Procedural content generation is one of the most popular topics in computer graphics and allows us to generate data using the power of algorithms and minimise efforts spent on editing.

-*SuperTerrain+* is a procedural terrain engine and real-time renderer started as my personal project in July, 2020 and later become my undergraduate dissertation project; now I mainly use it as a playground for exploring this area further and improving my programming proficiency; more importantly, for fun.
+*SuperTerrain+* is a built-from-scratch procedural terrain engine and real-time renderer started as my personal project in July, 2020 and later become my undergraduate dissertation project; now I mainly use it as a playground for exploring this area further and improving my programming proficiency; more importantly, for fun.

 *SuperTerrain+* provides a low-overhead, extendible and flexible interface, demonstrates application of modern programming and rendering techniques; with the help of extensive in-source documentations, this is also a great place for learning.